2022 Official Tournament Rules

 7. LEADER: The double line or wind-on leader, and the leader, shall not exceed 20 feet.
 The double line or wind-on leader may not exceed 15 feet in length.

 8. Dangerous boat operating during tournament and especially in the inlet area will result in DISQUALIFICATION!
-No passing allowed between Sandsprit Park and the inlet.
+No passing allowed between Sandsprit Park and the St. Lucie Inlet.

 9. Backing down is permitted